Quantum theory of molecular orientations: Summary of results

-The four entangled species of icosahedrally perrotation-symmetric \ce{$^{13}$C60} fullerene admit fibers of dimensions $\dm=3$, $3$, $4$, and $5$, respectively.
-Monodromies of each species realize the 60-element icosahedral group irreps $\ti_{1}$, $\ti_{2}$, $\g$, and $\h$, respectively (see Example~\ref{ex:fullerene-h-holonomy}). }{ The $\e\ot\e\down\a_{2}$ entangled species of dihedrally perrotation-symmetric boron trifluoride admits a two-dimensional fiber.
+The four entangled isomers of icosahedrally perrotation-symmetric \ce{$^{13}$C60} fullerene admit fibers of dimensions $\dm=3$, $3$, $4$, and $5$, respectively.
+Monodromies of each isomer realize the 60-element icosahedral group irreps $\ti_{1}$, $\ti_{2}$, $\g$, and $\h$, respectively (see Example~\ref{ex:fullerene-h-holonomy}). }{ The $\e\ot\e\down\a_{2}$ entangled isomer of dihedrally perrotation-symmetric boron trifluoride admits a two-dimensional fiber.
 Rotations permuting its three fluorine nuclei realize the two-dimensional irrep $\e$ of a dihedral group via monodromy.

-The four entangled species of icosahedrally perrotation-symmetric \ce{$^{13}$C60} fullerene admit fibers of dimensions $\dm=3$, $3$, $4$, and $5$, respectively.
-Monodromies of each species realize the 60-element icosahedral group irreps $\ti_{1}$, $\ti_{2}$, $\g$, and $\h$, respectively. } While our predicted monodromy occurs after an adiabatic path in position-state space, it is not always necessary to initialize a molecule in a fixed position state to obtain the same effect as that arising from a position-state monodromy. \ifthenelse{\equal{\PeelOffMain}{0}}{ In the case of \ce{H2} confined to two dimensions, \textit{any} ortho or para state will do (see Sec.~\ref{sec:toy-model}). }{ In the case of \ce{H2} confined to two dimensions, \textit{any} ortho or para state will do. } In three dimensions, one can set the molecule to rotate in the equatorial plane with some fixed angular momentum \(\ell\), corresponding to the \(\z\)-axis momentum projection \(m=0\). \ifthenelse{\equal{\PeelOffMain}{0}}{ Any rotational state \(|^{\ell}_{m=0}\ket\) yields the same phase of \(-1\) under an equatorial \(\pi\)-rotation (see Example~\ref{ex:deuterium-a2-monodromy}). }{ Any rotational state \(|^{\ell}_{m=0}\ket\) yields the same phase of \(-1\) under an equatorial \(\pi\)-rotation. }
+The four entangled isomers of icosahedrally perrotation-symmetric \ce{$^{13}$C60} fullerene admit fibers of dimensions $\dm=3$, $3$, $4$, and $5$, respectively.
+Monodromies of each isomer realize the 60-element icosahedral group irreps $\ti_{1}$, $\ti_{2}$, $\g$, and $\h$, respectively. }

+While our predicted monodromy occurs after an adiabatic path in position-state space, it is not always necessary to initialize a molecule in a fixed position state to obtain the same effect as that arising from a position-state monodromy. \ifthenelse{\equal{\PeelOffMain}{0}}{ In the case of \ce{H2} confined to two dimensions, \textit{any} ortho or para state will do (see Sec.~\ref{sec:toy-model}). }{ In the case of \ce{H2} confined to two dimensions, \textit{any} ortho or para state will do. } In three dimensions, one can set the molecule to rotate in the equatorial plane with some fixed angular momentum \(\ell\), corresponding to the \(\z\)-axis momentum projection \(m=0\). \ifthenelse{\equal{\PeelOffMain}{0}}{ Any rotational state \(|^{\ell}_{m=0}\ket\) yields the same phase of \(-1\) under an equatorial \(\pi\)-rotation (see Example~\ref{ex:deuterium-a2-monodromy}). }{ Any rotational state \(|^{\ell}_{m=0}\ket\) yields the same phase of \(-1\) under an equatorial \(\pi\)-rotation. }